TheFantastic-Four/Conditional-Random-Fields/README.md

 # <b>Conditional-Random-Fields</b>
-Project Module 3 Bioinformatics I
+Project Module 3 Bioinformatics I :coffee:

 ### About the repository
 This repository contains t